diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 > **Note**: As mentioned, this works for one day events only (and cannot be used for events that last several days).

-The `markEvent` function accepts three arguements is meant to enrich **timeseries charts** with additional event information:
+The `markEvent` function accepts three arguements and is meant to enrich **timeseries charts** with additional event information:

 ```
 markEvent(date, label, options);